 Inventory management systems, like Shopventory’s Stocktake feature, help manage and automate the cycle counting process.
 Simply create a report, click the products you want to cycle count, complete your count with the option of using a barcode scanner, and make any notes regarding errors.

-Our platform will show you any discrepancies and will push out any inventory updates to all your sales channels at once.
-You can view or download previous Stocktake reports giving you better transparency on patterns where errors occur and trends allowing you to make more informed business decisions.
+Shopventory will show you any discrepancies and will push out any inventory updates to all your sales channels at once.
+You can view or download previous Stocktake reports giving you better transparency on patterns where errors occur and trends allowing you to make smarter business decisions.

-Also you can set up user permissions to require a manager’s approval before submitting a count making any changes to all your sales channels.
+Also you can set up user permissions to require a manager’s approval before submitting a count.
+Updates are then sent across all your sales channels making sure your counts stay up to date.

 Barcode Scanners